CorentinKervadec/corentinkervadec.github.io/index.md

 # News

+* Mars 2021: **2 papers accepted at CVPR2021** ! ["Roses Are Red, Violets Are Blue... but Should Vqa Expect Them To?"](https://arxiv.org/abs/2006.05121) and ["How Transferable are Reasoning Patterns in VQA?"](https://openreview.net/forum?id=hARFKEECBD_)

 * ~~June~~ December 2020 (updated version): New paper on Arxiv! ["Roses Are Red, Violets Are Blue... but Should Vqa Expect Them To?"](https://arxiv.org/abs/2006.05121)

 * June 2020: New paper on Arxiv! ["Estimating semantic structure for the VQA answer space"](https://arxiv.org/abs/2006.05726)